-IEM has pioneered the development of strategic and comprehensive modeling and simulation approach that measures the degree of protection provided by various techniques and strategies, putting emergency planning and decision-making on a quantitative basis.
+IEM has pioneered the development of a strategic and comprehensive modeling and simulation approach that measures the degree of protection provided by various techniques and strategies, putting emergency planning and decision making on a quantitative basis.

 Transportation Security and Incident Management

-IEM’s successful transportation security strategies are built on a thorough understanding of travel demand characteristics, transportation supply capability, and transportation operation.
+IEM’s successful transportation security strategies are built on a thorough understanding of travel demand characteristics, transportation supply capability, and transportation operations.

 Public Outreach and Education

 IEM’s systematic approach to public outreach reflects our commitment to placing emergency management on a solid scientific foundation.
 IEM's communications and subject matter experts can provide an agency's public information and communications staff with support in situational awareness briefing development, media relations coordination, and other crisis communications activities.